NordicSemiconductor/asset-tracker-cloud-docs/docs/app/Includes.rst

 .. configure_web_app_start

 You need to configure the web application to be able to run it with your account.
-Create a file called :file:`.env.local`, which `Create React App <https://create-react-app.dev/docs/adding-custom-environment-variables/>`_ uses to make the settings in the file available as environment variables during build time.

 .. configure_web_app_end